 3) Knowledge translation and use

 Each year 4 thematic meetings are organised by Share-Net Netherlands together with the working groups active on the respective theme.
-One ‘extended’ thematic meeting of 5 days was organised in 2016 around two interlinked thematic priorities (CSE and YFHS).
+One ‘extended’ 5-day thematic meeting was organised in 2016 around two interlinked thematic priorities (CSE and YFHS).
 Jordan organised a round table on Child Marriage and in Burundi all working group meet regularly.
 Bangladesh organises several meetings i.e. on menstrual hygiene and adolescent SRH.

 4) Capacity Building